hetu-project/agentic-chaoschain/run-manual.md

 This will start the agent client.
 You can monitor the output to see the system's operation.

-#### Creating a New Proposal in samples/build
+#### In a new terminal, Creating a New Proposal in samples/build

 To create a new proposal using the sample client:
 ```
+cd samples/build  // Go to the build directory
 ./samples   propose --title "First agent title" --data "hellow workshop"
 ```
 This command sends a new proposal to the chain with the specified title and data.

+you can monitor the output in the previous terminal to see the system's operation.